Car Accident Lawyers

 Let’s be frank, driving in Florida can be dangerous.
 Statistics have shown that over 35,000 people die and the number of deaths in Florida as a result of accidents is also increasing.
 It is critical to have an experienced attorney represent you after your car accident.

 An accident law firm and a knowledgeable attorney can help ensure you receive maximum insurance benefits from the car insurance company.
 Our law firm will then determine whether you can receive additional benefits such as personal injury protection (PIP) coverage as a result of the car accident.
 If you have suffered seriously, we may be able to help you file a lawsuit which could lead to a recovery more than what is provided under the insurance companies limits.
-Call our lawyers now to discuss your legal options and whether we can help represent you in your insurance claim.
+Contact our lawyers now to discuss your legal options and whether we can help represent you in your insurance claim.

 If someone was injured in a crash they could sustain all different types of injuries.
 Our car accident injury lawyers represent victims who have suffered many different kinds of injuries.
 Some of the injuries our law firm has represented people for include paralysis, concussion, fractured or broken bones, scarring, disfigurement, brain damage, spine, hand, and eye injuries, burns, and wrongful death cases.